 This page is updated as new information becomes available from local, state, and international agencies.
 The environment for travel is constantly evolving, and as such, it is advised that you check this page regularly as well as the U.S. State Department's Travel website to be aware of the most current information for your tour.

-- As of March 22, 2021, to travel to Ecuador all guests MUST show one of the following: 1) documentation that certifies you have received the full doses of the COVID-19 vaccination; or 2) a negative PCR or antigen COVID-19 test certificate taken no more than three days before your arrival into Ecuador.
 Additionally, health officials will check travelers upon arrival for symptoms related to COVID-19.
-Any visitor entering Ecuador with suspected cases will be required to have an on-the-spot antigen test.
-Guests must await the results of the test at the airport or quarantine.
+Any visitor entering Ecuador or Galapagos with suspected cases will be required to have an on-the-spot COVID test.
+Guests must await the results of the test at the airport or in quarantine.
 If the result is positive, the traveler will need to isolate for 10 days in an accommodation of their choice and at their expense.
-In the event that the antigen test result is negative, the traveler may continue with the trip.
+In the event that the COVID test result is negative, the traveler may continue with the trip.
 If you are entering Ecuador from another country other than the United States, you should check for specific requirements or restrictions with your airline carrier and embassy.

-- In addition to this negative test result, guests will be required to provide proof of travel insurance that includes medical coverage.
-A copy of the travel insurance policy showing medical coverage is included or a letter from the insurance carrier verifying medical coverage will be necessary.
-Additionally, guests will be provided with a “Safe Passage” document and a Galapagos Transit Control Card for entry.
+Guests will be required to provide proof of travel insurance that includes travel medical coverage.
+A copy of a travel insurance policy showing medical coverage is included (or a letter from the insurance carrier verifying medical coverage) will be necessary.
+Additionally, before the Galapagos flight, guests will complete online or at the airport a Galapagos Transit Control Card for entry.
 Our Ecuadorian ground team will be assisting guests as needed to ensure a smooth process.

-- If you are participating in the optional Mashpi Lodge Pre-Tour, the same negative test or vaccine documents will need to be provided prior to boarding your transfer to Mashpi Lodge.
+If you are participating in the optional Mashpi Lodge Pre-Tour, the same vaccine documents will need to be provided prior to boarding your transfer to Mashpi Lodge.

-- While inside both Lima and Cusco airports and on flights within and to Peru, all individuals are required to wear a surgical type mask AND a face shield.
+While traveling to and inside Peru, all individuals are required to wear a KN95 surgical type mask AND possibly a face shield in some businesses.
 Our ground team will have shields available in the event you do not have your own.
 If you do not have an approved mask, double masks will be required with one being a surgical type of mask in addition to a cloth mask.
 Cloth masks alone are not considered acceptable per Peru requirements.

 Destination Specific Wellness Protocols

-- The Galapagos Islands requires all individuals to carry international travel insurance that includes medical coverage that can be used in the country in the event of medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
-Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at firstname.lastname@example.org in advance of your departure for more information.
+- Note: The Galapagos Islands require all individuals to carry international travel insurance that provides medical benefits in another country in the event of a medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
+Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at firstname.lastname@example.org for travel insurance provider recommendations.